SRV2606/currency_converter/README.md

 - **Unit Tests**: Includes unit tests to ensure the correct operation of the application.
 - **Code Comments**: Codebase is well-commented for better readability and understanding.

-## Functional Requirements Coverage

-All the functional requirements specified in the assignment are fully covered, including:

-- Local data persistence for offline usage
-- Bandwidth optimization for data refresh
-- Currency selection and desired amount entry
-- Currency conversion with fallback mechanism
-- Handling of floating point errors
-- Unit tests to ensure correct operation
-- Major focus on code quality and

 ## Getting Started

 To run the app, simply clone the repository and open it in Android Studio.
 Make sure to have the